mail-in-a-box/mailinabox/README.md

 * Allow Trash to have a grace percentage to allow users whose quota is full to delete messages.

-* Allow configuration of default quota value on installation.

 Changes
 -------